-Probe Slider and Wire Grip
+Probe Slider and Wire

-- 1. When the slider is in the "LOCK" position, you can degauss the probe and take measurements. - 2.
+- 1. When the slider is in the "LOCK" lock position, you can degauss the probe and take measurements. - 2.
 Move the slider to the "OPEN" unlocked position to insert or remove the wire from the wire clip. - 3.
 The grip will accept wire diameters up to 5mm. - 4.
 Place your finger behind the safe handling area (the area inside the dashed line in the figure) when measuring.

-WARNING: Do not force wires larger than 5 mm into the grips, it may damage the probe.
+WARNING: Do not force wires larger than 5 mm in diameter into the grips, as doing so may result in damage to the probe.